 1. Microsoft Teams

-Discord is free, and the team’s most common communication tool for gamers.
-The app gives users familiar slack-like user interfaces, Skype-like video, and voice chats.
+Discord is free and the team’s most common communication tool for gamers.
+The app gives users familiar Slack interfaces, Skype-like videos, and voice chats.
 Discord is great to use during a fight against Dota 2, but it also faces other companies’ collaboration challenges.
 The method splits text and speech into channels.
 Nevertheless, users can turn between both public and private networks seamlessly.
 Discord does not provide integrations with applications that you may use at work.
 This is worth noting.
 Therefore, this method would be a good option if your team does not need more than text, voice, or photos.
-It is also the only chat in this list that offers push-to-talk features and the instant call connection to share a chat server.
+It is also the only chat in this list that offers push-to-talk features and an instant call connection to share a chat server.

 Flowdock is a team chat tool that offers smooth navigation between topics across all conversations identified by colored threads.
 Video calls are possible here via appear.in, and over 100 integrations are available.
 Such third-party service alerts fall into the so-called “integration inbox” to keep talks focused.

 This is a guide to Slack Alternatives.
-Here we also discuss the Introduction and top 8 alternatives of slack, including Microsoft teams, MatterMost and Ryver, etc. You may also have a look at the following articles to learn more –
+Here we discuss the introduction and top 8 alternatives of Slack, including Microsoft Teams, MatterMost and Ryver, etc. You may also have a look at the following articles to learn more –